 At all times, be ready to step in and quickly guide your dog away, or gently tug or correct him.

 Once you have done this, remember to relax immediately afterward.

 One of the things that I love about this whole method is that it works with your Shih Tzu’s natural instincts.

-For example, it’s natural that one dog will be above another.
+For example, in the ranking it is natural that one dog will be above another.

-It’s about sorting out the real cause of the issue that will turn things around.
+It is about sorting out the real cause of the issue, that will turn things around.